AnWiercze/NanopoReaTA/README.md

  Sample4 | Cond2 | R1 | male

 ### Configuration Page
 The user will be linked to the configuration page and has to select required files and folders or upload an already existing configuration file in yaml format from previous NanopoReaTA runs (Please check [example_conf_files](example_conf_files) for correct parameter naming).
-After all configurations are set, the configurations will be saved as config.yaml in the defined output folder. ("run folder")
+After all configurations are set, the configurations will be saved as config.yaml in the defined output folder. ("output directory")

 The following parameters have to be set by the user:
 *Directory inputs needs an "/" at the end.
-Please make sure to let them end with an "/" character.
+Please make sure to let them end with an "/" character if manually written in the config.yaml file.

  Parameter | Datatype | Comments
  :---: | :---: | :---: